Achievable logoAchievable logo

 General & specific considerations

-General considerations (rules) apply to all variable insurance products.
-Specific considerations apply to specific products or scenarios.
-Both are discussed in this section.
-The relevant FINRA rule covers the following:
+General considerations apply to all variable insurance products.
+Specific considerations apply only to certain products or situations.
+The relevant FINRA rule covers:

 • Product identification